godotengine/godot-docs/community/contributing/bug_triage_guidelines.rst

    and thus need further testing.
 This can mean that it needs to be tested on different hardware/software configurations or even that the steps to reproduce are not certain.
+-  *Performance*: issues that directly impact engine or editor performance.
+   Can also be used for pull requests that improve performance or add low-end-friendly options.
+   Should not be coupled with *Usability*.
--  *PR welcome / hero wanted!*: Contributions for issues with these labels are especially welcome.
+-  *PR welcome / Hero wanted!*: Contributions for issues with these labels are especially welcome.
 Note that this **doesn't** mean you can't work on issues without these labels.
+-  *Regression*: the bug appeared after a stable release not exhibiting the bug was released.
+-  *Salvageable*: the pull request can't be merged due to design issues or merge conflicts and its author is not active anymore.
+However, it can still be picked up by an external contributor to bring it to a mergeable state.
+   To do so, you need to open a new pull request based on the original pull request.
 -  *Tracker*: issue used to track other issues (like all issues related to the plugin system).
 -  *Usability*: issues that directly impact user usability.
+Should not be coupled with *Performance*.

 The categories are used for general triage of the issues.
 They can be combined in some way when relevant, e.g. an issue can be labelled